Numielle/EasyRess/README.md

 Any class may use ```/easyDrink``` to automagically drink the highest (supported) drink in the inventory.
 List is of drinks is not complete at this stage.

-Shamans and PRiests may use ```/easyRess``` to drink while casting their ressurection ability.
+Shamans and Priests may use ```/easyRess``` to drink while casting their ressurection ability.
 Paladins and non-English clients are not supported yet.

 Mages may use ```/easyRess``` to drink while conjuring water (highest rank available).